 a.
 Information Security.
 Canva implements and maintains physical, technical and administrative security measures designed to protect your information from unauthorized access, destruction, use, modification or disclosure.
 You can learn more about how Canva protects the Service and your information at Canva’s Trust Center.

 If you have a Canva for Teams account, we act as a "Data Processor" under laws like the GDPR because you make the decisions about the personal data in your account and we are processing that data on your behalf.
 The Data Processing Addendum governs our relationship as it relates to that personal data.

+a.
 User Content.
 You represent and warrant that you own all rights, title, and interest in and to your User Content or that you have otherwise secured all necessary rights in your User Content as may be necessary to permit the access, use and distribution thereof as contemplated by these Terms.
 As between you and Canva, you own all right, title and interest in and to your User Content.
-You grant Canva, a royalty-free license to display, host, copy and use your User Content solely to the extent necessary to provide the Service to you.
+You grant Canva a royalty-free and sublicensable license to display, host, copy, store and use your User Content solely to the extent necessary to provide the Service to you.
 To the extent you include User Content in a Design that you’ve shared with others, you grant Canva a perpetual, royalty-free, sublicensable, license to display, host, copy, store and use your User Content to the extent necessary to continue to make that Design available.

 When you upload content to Canva, you’re guaranteeing that you have the rights to it.
 We never obtain any ownership over your content, but we do need you to give us certain rights to store it and have it ready for you to use in your designs.